oav27/Fantasy-Summer-Scratch-Game/README.md

 Overall, I absolutely loved this game for a number of reasons!
 I love how it looked, I love how my vision and Sammy's came to life.
 And I love that it looks good without trying so hard.
 It is simple in its colors and objectives, but it is still fun!

-I hold this game near and dear to my heart, beause it was one of the first ones I made while having art involved!
+I hold this game near and dear to my heart, because it was one of the first ones I made while having art involved!
 It also is a great reminder of my times working with one who would eventually become a very good friend of mine.
 Please enjoy the remains that I have of this game!

 ---

-## The Only Piece We Have of The Original Game!
+## The Only Video We Have of During It's Creation!
+5+ Years Ago!

-Please enjoy the video in the repo showing what once was!
-(Excuse the shaky, grainy shot, and the setting)
+Please enjoy the video in the repo showing what the main game was!
+(Excuse the shaky, grainy shot, and the setting.
+It was taken a longggg time ago.
+You will notice it does not even have the Opening Title card or the music/sound yet.)